marcoiampieri/uni_projects/master_projects/bologna/cshep_exam_project/README.md

-### As a final examination project, we were tasked to write a program to graphically represent the Mandelbrot set, applying the concepts that were taught to us in both the coding and cloud coumputing lectures
+### As a final examination project, we were tasked to write a program to graphically represent the Mandelbrot set, applying the concepts that were taught to us in both the C++ and cloud coumputing lectures

 ## Tasks:
 - Writing a program that draws the Mandelbrot set and saves it as a _.png_ output